-The MTA is committed to fighting climate change, and one way we’re doing that is by replacing our diesel-fueled buses with a zero-emissions bus fleet by 2040.
+The MTA is committed to fighting climate change.
+One way we’re doing that is by replacing our diesel and CNG bus fleets with a 100% zero-emissions bus fleet by 2040.

 - Avoids over 500,000 metric tons of greenhouse gases each year when all 5,800 buses are converted

 - Eliminates the exhaust and associated pollutants of burning diesel fuel

 The transition to a 100% zero-emissions fleet will be guided by these goals: